michaelmsonne/public/README.md

 [OneDrive link]: https://xxx

-Launch PowerShell and make sure Set-ExecutionPolicy is set to RemoteSigned or Bypass
+Launch PowerShell and make sure Set-ExecutionPolicy is set to RemoteSigned or Bypass (but some scripts may be signed with my Code Sign certificate)

 # Code Disclaimer: